 Tony’s Chocolonely bars used to be shaped like normal chocolate bars at the start.
 But the company decided that it didn’t really represent what they were about.
 As the chocolate industry isn’t equally divided they decided that their bars shouldn’t be either.

-Join Nicola in our The Politics of Food Panel & Debate at City Hall to find out how their colourful, bold chocolate is working towards sharing a more serious message about chocolate.
+Nicola spoke at our The Politics of Food Panel & Debate at City Hall to find out how their colourful, bold chocolate is working towards sharing a more serious message about chocolate.
 She is also providing samples of Tony’s Chocolonely for goodie bags so you can taste how good slave-free chocolate can be.
-Book your place here!
+Discover what happened here!